Click here to view all Chapters hosting 2023 basic training classes.

 - Master Naturalist Trainees must successfully complete an approved training program with at least 40 hours of combined field and classroom instruction though a Texas Master Naturalist Chapter.

-- After completing the training above, the candidate donates at least 40 hours of volunteer service back to the state and community.
-Trainees can complete their 40 hours of volunteer service and 8 hours of advanced training within a year after completion of their initial training.
+- While completing the training above, the candidate serves at least 40 hours of volunteer service in their community and engages in 8 hours of advanced training to advance their knowledge and connection with their ecoregion.

 - In subsequent years, the candidate must complete another 8 hours of advanced training and donate 40 hours of volunteer service to maintain their certification (or to re-certify) as a Texas Master Naturalist.